mehmetcanay/ppi/README.md

 **author:** Mehmet Can Ay

 ## Summary
 A module to create protein and interaction dataframes to generate a protein-protein interaction network.
-An existent SQL database can also be imported for the same purpose.

 ## Materials and Methods